oslabs-beta/KlusterFunk/README.md

 KlusterFunk is a monitoring tool, built to visualize metrics from local kafka clusters, showing you a real-time, live-updating graph of those metrics.

+You can find and use our application at https://klusterfunk-b05ffb62bc07.herokuapp.com/

 ## Overview

 This is a tool meant for developers that are familiar with Kafka and how to export metrics.
 To use this tool we assume you have: